adichiru/adichiru.github.io/_posts/2016-09-12-Enable-SSH-Ubuntu1604.md

  pkts bytes target     prot opt in     out     source               destination
 {% endhighlight %}

-From that output you only care about the first two line showing you that the policy for INPUT is ACCEPT and there are no specific rules to deny tcp port 22
+From that output you only care about the first two lines showing that the policy for INPUT is ACCEPT and there are no specific rules to deny tcp port 22.

 At this moment, the SSH server is up and running and accepting connections but it runs with a default configuration.
 The default config is not very secure and restrictive and brute force attacks on tcp/22 are constant, especially if you have this system directly exposed to the Internet.

-To configure SSH server you need to modify different settings in this file:
+To configure SSH server you need to modify this file:

 {% highlight bash %}
 vi /etc/ssh/sshd_config